-- 9.1.1 Options give payoffs that are non-linear functions of underlying variables, and a natural first question with options is why market participants would prefer the non-linear payoffs they generate over the (broadly) linear payoffs of, say, annuity futures.
-A key part of the answer must be that options might be useful to (a) hedgers who might wish to protect their downside exposure, but leave any upside potential, and (b) speculators who want to trade views on volatility rather than views on the level of mortality (or related, e.g. annuity) rates.
-For both these purposes, options are (usually) the best type of instrument. - 9.1.2 The valuation of options as well as their risk management requires the use of a good stochastic mortality model.
-A full discussion of this important issue is beyond the scope of the present paper, but as examples the reader is referred to CMI Working Paper 15 (CMI, 2005), Olivier & Jeffery (2004), Cairns, Blake & Dowd (2005a), and references therein.
+9.1.1 Options give payoffs which are non-linear functions of underlying variables, and a natural first question with options is why market participants would prefer the non-linear payoffs which they generate over the (broadly) linear payoffs of, say, annuity futures.
+A key part of the answer must be that options might be useful to: (a) hedgers, who might wish to protect their downside exposure, but leave any upside potential; and (b) speculators who want to trade views on volatility rather than views on the level of mortality (or related, e.g. annuity) rates.
+For both of these purposes, options are (usually) the best type of instrument.

+9.1.2 The valuation of options as well as their risk management requires the use of a good stochastic mortality model.
+A full discussion of this important issue is beyond the scope of the present paper, but as examples the reader is referred to CMI Working Paper 15 (CMI, 2005); Olivier & Jeffery (2004); Cairns et al. (2006a); and references therein.